wied03/karma-opal-rspec/README.md

 If you have a lot of tests, Karma might time out waiting for opal-rspec to run all of your tests.
 If you find Karma is giving you a `Disconnected (1 times), because no message in` error followed by a `No captured browser` error, add a `browserNoActivityTimeout` setting to karma.conf.js that is greater than the default of 10,000ms.

+## FAQ

+### Why Karma?
+Karma has already done a decent job of dealing with browser startup/shutdown, test reporting, and file reloading.
+Rather than reinvent the wheel, it made sense to see how to build on what Karma has already done.

+### Why is this an NPM package and not a GEM?
+Since Karma and its dependencies are all NPM packages, then it made more sense for this to be an NPM package.

 ## Other options

 ### Rails